Direct Answer

 - How Much Does a Social Media Manager Cost?

-- Does Glow Social Work for Salons?
+- Does Boomp Work for Salons?

 - AI Social Media Tools for Agency Owners